Best adult only holidays

 Long-haul for grown-ups

 If you’re looking further afield, there are a number of tropical resorts which are child-free year-round.
-Amongst the best known are Sandals Resorts (in Jamaica, Antigua, St Lucia, the Bahamas) which are for adult couples only.
+Amongst the best known are Sandals Resorts (in Jamaica, Antigua, St Lucia, Barbados and the Bahamas) which are for adult couples only.
 A tasty new resort opened in Grenada in December 2013.

 The Body Holiday, Le Sport in St Lucia is for adults only most of the year but they accept children over 12 years of age during the school holidays.
 That said, their impressive spa is child-free year-round – with a daily treatment included in the price.
 Book with Thomson Worldwide.